nsidc/qgreenland/doc/v2_MIGRATION.md

 ## Create a new `git` branch

 Avoid conflicts with other developers!
+Create a branch called `migrate-{yourlayer}`.

 ## Select layers and datasets